Hedda Sterne: Relationship with Saul Steinberg

 Hedda Sterne and Saul Steinberg met in February 1943.
 Both were Romanian Jews and recent emigrants from Bucharest, though they had not known each other in Europe.
 Soon after their meeting, Steinberg left New York as an ensign in the US Naval Reserve.
 He spent the remainder of 1943 and much of 1944 stationed in China, India, North Africa and Italy, providing pictorial propaganda, primarily for the OSS's division of Morale Operations.

 Sterne and Steinberg maintained correspondence while Steinberg was stationed abroad, much of which has been archived in the Hedda Sterne Papers at the Smithsonian's Archives of American Art and in the Saul Steinberg Papers at Yale University's Beinecke Rare Book and Manuscript Library.
-In 1944, Sterne agreed to marry Steinberg on his return and traveled to Reno, Nevada to secure a divorce from her first husband.
+In 1944, Sterne agreed to marry Steinberg on his return and traveled to Reno, Nevada, to secure a divorce from her first husband.
 Sterne and Steinberg were married in New York on October 11, 1944.

 Life Magazine featured a profile of the couple in their August 27, 1951 issue, titled "Steinberg and Sterne: Romanian-Born Cartoonist and Artist-Wife Ambush the World with Pen and Paintbrush".

 Sterne and Steinberg lived together in New York until 1960, when they separated.
-However, they maintained a close friendship and remained married until Steinberg's death in 1999.
+Although they maintained a close friendship and remained married until Steinberg's death in 1999, she once remarked that their marriage license was “the first of Saul’s phony documents, maybe.”
 After Sterne's death in 2011, she was buried in Green-Wood Cemetery in Brooklyn, New York.